Brian Lynch (basketball)

-Brian Robert Lynch (born June 12, 1978) is an American retired professional basketball player and current coach.
+Brian Robert Lynch (born June 12, 1978) is an American former professional basketball player and current coach.

 Early life

 Lynch was born in Point Pleasant, New Jersey to Mary and Richard Lynch, a now-retired Belmar, New Jersey police chief.
 Lynch is of Irish descent.
 He grew up in Belmar, New Jersey and went to high school at Christian Brothers Academy.
 He played college basketball at Villanova University, scoring 992 points.

 High school career

 Lynch attended Christian Brothers Academy (CBA) in Lincroft, New Jersey, where he played under head coach Ed Wicelinski and helped lead the Colts to statewide prominence.
 As a senior during the 1994–95 season, Lynch was named to the All-State First Team by multiple New Jersey media outlets, averaging over 20 points per game.

 In his junior year, Lynch played a pivotal role in CBA’s Non-Public A state championship run, finishing with a team-best scoring average and earning All-Shore recognition.
 His performances drew interest from several Division I programs, ultimately leading him to commit to Villanova University.

 Lynch's success at CBA contributed to the school's strong basketball tradition and earned him a reputation as one of the top high school players in New Jersey during the mid-1990s.